 Katherine Koster has served as a member of our Board since December 2019 and serves as a member of each of our Audit Committee and Nominating and Corporate Governance Committee.
-Ms. Koster has been in the field of public finance for over 25 years and has been the managing director for the Southwest Region at D. A. Davidson & Co. where she assists municipalities in accessing the capital markets to fund critical infrastructure since February 2021.
-Ms. Koster was the managing director of public finance at Piper Sandler Companies from June 2008 to February 2021.
+Ms. Koster has been in the field of public finance for over 28 years and is a managing director in Debt Capital Markets for Hilltop Securities, LLC, where she assists municipalities and developers in accessing the capital markets to fund critical infrastructure since February 2022.
+Ms. Koster was a managing director of public finance at D.A.
+Davidson from February 2021 to February 2022 and with Piper Sandler Companies from June 2008 to February 2021.
 Ms. Koster holds a Bachelor of Arts Degree in Theater/Business Administration from Pepperdine University and has completed the "Women in Governance: Preparing for Board Membership" corporate governance program at the UCLA Anderson School of Management.
-Ms. Koster holds Series 7 and Series 24 licenses issued by the Financial Industry Regulatory Authority, Series 50 and Series 53 licenses issued by the Municipal Securities Rulemaking Board and a Series 63 certificate issued by the North American Securities Administrators Association.
+Ms. Koster holds the SIE, Series 7, and Series 79TO licenses issued by the Financial Industry Regulatory Authority, Series 50, 52TO and Series 53 licenses issued by the Municipal Securities Rulemaking Board and a Series 63 certificate issued by the North American Securities Administrators Association.

 In nominating Ms. Koster, our Board considered her Board and executive level leadership, extensive experience with capital markets, and high level financial expertise as key attributes in her selection.
-Our Board believes that Ms. Koster's investment banking experience and her high level of financial literacy and expertise and expertise in capital raising activities will provide strategic insight to financial decisions for future Company initiatives.
+Our Board believes that Ms. Koster's investment banking experience and her high level of financial literacy and expertise and experience in capital raising activities will provide strategic insight to financial decisions for future Company initiatives.